Roleplaying Game Submission Tips

 The Additional Information field is meant to let the scheduler know of any special needs.
 This information will not appear to the public.

-We have more space for RPGs than ever before, but I still have to curate submissions to make sure we can offer a great mix of games.
-So I have to choose, and to disappoint at least some people.
+We have more space for RPGs than ever before, but we still have to curate submissions to make sure we can offer a great mix of games.
+So we have to choose, and to disappoint at least some people.
 In that regard, all of the following statements are true:- For the best chance of being scheduled when you want, get your proposal in by November 1.
 Often GMs who submit after that will find that they do not get their first choice of space or time.

 - The less restrictive you are about time slots you will accept (that is, the less time you rule out in the 'Can't Run' field of your proposal), the better chance you have of being scheduled.